Agnes Chow: Demosistō

 In the wake of Occupy, a new generation of younger, more radical democrats gained prominence and were looking to move into participatory politics.
 In April 2016, Chow co-founded political party Demosistō with Joshua Wong and Nathan Law, also student leaders in the Occupy protests.
 She was the first deputy secretary-general of the party, from 2016 to 2017.
 She campaigned with party chairman Law in the 2016 Legislative Council election, in which the latter was elected as the youngest-ever member of the Legislative Council.
-In 2017, she participated in the protest during the visit of Communist Party General Secretary Xi Jinping, in which they covered the Golden Bauhinia statue with banners.
+In 2017, she participated in the protest during the visit of General Secretary of the Chinese Communist Party Xi Jinping, in which they covered the Golden Bauhinia statue with banners.
 She was arrested along with Law and Demosistō secretary-general Wong.

-On 30 June 2020, Chow, Law and Wong announced that they had disbanded Demosistō, which they co-founded.
+On 30 June 2020, Chow, Law and Wong announced that they had disbanded Demosistō.
 The announcement came just hours before Beijing passed the national security law in Hong Kong, which raised concerns of political persecution of activists.
 She also said on Facebook that she is no longer conducting any international advocacy work.